jina-ai/finetuner/docs/get-started/celeba.md

 )
 ```

-Note that how we specify `interactive=True` and `to_embedding_model=True` in the above code to activate Labler and Tailor, respectively.
+Note how we specify `interactive=True` and `to_embedding_model=True` in the code above, to activate the Labeler and the Tailor, respectively.

 `input_size` is not required when you using Keras as the backend.